twigphp/Twig/doc/tags/macro.rst

     signature was added in Twig 1.12.

 Macros are comparable with functions in regular programming languages.
-They are useful to put often used HTML idioms into reusable elements to not repeat yourself.
+They are useful to reuse template fragments to not repeat yourself.

-Here is a small example of a macro that renders a form element:
+Macros are defined in regular templates.

+Imagine having a generic helper template that define how to render HTML forms via macros (called ``forms.html``):

 .. code-block:: twig